-By default, Active Directory Federation Services 2.0 server tokens allocate a Web single sign-on (SSO) cookie expiration of eight (8) hours.
+By default, Active Directory Federation Services (AD FS) server tokens allocate a web single sign-on (SSO) cookie expiration of eight (8) hours.
 Therefore, even when a user is deactivated or deleted from an authentication provider, such as AD FS 2.0, as long as the user session is still active the user can continue to be authenticated to secure resources.

 Grant permissions to the folder where the web.config file is located to include only those user accounts that require it, such as administrators.
 By default, the web.config file is located in the <drive:>Program Files\Microsoft Dynamics CRM\CRMWeb folder.

-Limit the number of users who have interactive access to Microsoft Dynamics CRM servers, such as console logon permission.
+Limit the number of users who have interactive access to CRM servers, such as console logon permission.

-Disable directory browsing on the Microsoft Dynamics CRM website.
+Disable directory browsing on the CRM website.
 By default, this is disabled.
 For more information about how to disable directory browsing, see Internet Information Services (IIS) Manager Help.

 Instead of blocking all outbound calls, you can enforce web access restrictions on sandboxed plug-ins.
-For more information, see Plug-in Isolation, Trusts, and Statistics.
+More information: Plug-in Isolation, Trusts, and Statistics

-Notice that disabling outbound connections for custom code includes disabling calls to cloud platforms such as Windows Azure and Windows Azure SQL Database.
+Notice that disabling outbound connections for custom code includes disabling calls to cloud platforms such as Microsoft Azure and Microsoft Azure SQL Database.

 On the Windows Server computer where the Microsoft Dynamics CRM Sandbox Processing Service server role is installed, start Registry Editor and locate the following subkey:

 Right-click MSCRM, point to New, click DWORD Value, type SandboxWorkerDisableOutboundCalls, and then press ENTER.